remarshal-project/remarshal/README.md

 ### Date-time conversion limitations

-There are limitations
-on what data can be converted
+There are limitations on what data can be converted between formats.
-between what formats.

 - CBOR, MessagePack, and YAML with binary fields cannot be converted to JSON or TOML.